lowlevel-vampyre/8Bit_CPU/documentation/PPU/ppuspec.md

 - Pixel_Data

 #### Calculating which pixel to output:
 The process for calculating which pixel to output is decently complicated, and requires many hops between VRAM units, and many arithmetic computations.
 The first step is determining whether a Sprite overlaps with the current pixel (If the Sprite Disable bit in Sprite_Math is on, this following step is skipped and the tile pixel is passed through).
 The way to do this is simple: A sprite is always an 8x8 image, and so for each axis (x & y) you subtract the sprite position from the pixel position.
 If the result is between 0 and 7, then you have an overlap (when calculating the overlap, the Shake bit from Sprite_Math is added to the Sprite X position).
 In the event of an overlap, the PXC calculates which pixel it needs to grab from the Sprite ROM.
-How it does this is detailed in the ***Pixel Math*** section.
+How it does this is detailed in the ***Sprite Calculations*** section.

 Once the Sprite Pixel Address is passed to the Sprite ROM, the resulting Pixel byte is returned to the PXC.
 Now the PXC has both pixel bytes, it splits them both into high and low pixels.
 Then, if the Sprite pixel is transparent, the tile data is output and padded with zeros to become 6 bits.
 Otherwise, the sprite pixel is output, and the output is padded with the values of Palette0 (bit 4) and Palette1 (bit 5).
 At this point, the PXC's job is complete, and the pixel is stored in the Pixel Buffer for the following cycle.